-It is possible to compute the probability that 5 out of 11 monomeric clones stay evolutionarily distinct from the higher-order monomers by using the simple expressions we provided earlier.
-Although estimates on the length of monomeric alpha-satellite DNA vary, 200Kbp seems to provide an agreeable upper bound.
-All the monomeric clones used in our experiments were longer than 150Kbp - which we take to be the size of the clone.
-Our calculations make the following assumptions: (1) unequal crossover is solely responsible from the evolution of the alpha-satellite DNA, (2) once the higher-order tracts emerged, the monomeric repeat units became inactive, and (3) our higher-order repeat library involves at least one higher-order monomer from the tandem array involving each monomeric clone.
-To obtain a relatively generous estimate on the evolutionary distinctness of monomeric tracts and higher-order tracts, we set m = 200K/171, w = 150K/171 and v = 1.
-This gives a probability of $1 - \frac{w}{m-w} \ln \frac{m}{w} = 1 - \frac{150}{200-150} \ln \frac{200}{150} = 0.14$ .
-The frequency of evolutionary distinctness in the 11 phylogenetic trees we constructed were $\frac{5}{11} > 0.45$ ; this is three times our estimate, indicating that the distinctness of the two classes of repeats may not be by chance.
+on the length of monomeric alpha-satellite DNA vary, 200 Kbp seems to provide an agreeable upper bound.
+All the monomeric clones used in our experiments were longer than 150 Kbp-which we take to be the size of the clone.
+Our calculations make the following assumptions: (1) unequal crossover is solely responsible for the evolution of the alpha-satellite DNA, (2) once the higher-order tracts emerged, the monomeric repeat units became inactive, and (3) our higher-order repeat library involves at least one higher-order monomer from the tandem array involving each monomeric clone.